edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/readme.md

 ```
 ipconfig
 ```
-From there we record the value for IPv4 ddd.ddd.ddd.ddd  where ddd can be 1, 2 or 3 digits e.g. (10.45.104.2)
+From there we record the value for IPv4 'ddd.ddd.ddd.ddd'  where 'ddd' can be 1, 2 or 3 digits e.g. (10.45.104.2)
 We now need a port value, which can be any integer between 1 to 65535.
 It is recommended to use a higher value such as 5000 to avoid interfering with ports regularly used by other programs.
 In order to create the connection with the server we use:
 ```python
 s.connect((ip_address, port))
 ```
-Note that ip_address, port are inside a tuple hence the double (()), one for the function call and the other for the tuple.
+Note that ip_address, port are inside a tuple hence the double '(())', one for the function call and the other for the tuple.

 If the server is listening for connections and we entered all the information correctly then we should be connected